SimonLeclere/discord-starboards/docs/tempDoc.md

 -   **options.selfStar**: Whether users can star their own messages or not.
 Default value is true.
 -   **options.starEmbed**: Whether users can star embeds or not.
 The default value is true.
 -   **options.attachments**: Whether images can be starred or not.
 Default value is true.
--   **resolveImageUrl**: Whether image links are displayed as an image or as a link.
+-   **options.resolveImageUrl**: Whether image links are displayed as an image or as a link.
 The default value is true.
 -   **options.threshold**: The number of reactions it takes before a message enters the starboard.
 By default it is 0.
 -   **options.color**: A string representing the color of the embed.
 The default value is `#f1c40f` (Yellow).
 -   **options.allowNsfw**: Whether messages in an nsfw channel can be starred or not.
 The default value is false.